manteshswami/manteshswami/README.md

 ## 👋 Hi there!
 I'm Mantesh Swami

 🎓 A passionate learner driven by curiosity and creativity, exploring the fields of **Data Analytics**, **Data Science**, and **Machine Learning**.
-I enjoy solving real-world problems through data and continuously improving my skills.
+I enjoy solving real-world problems through data and continuously sharpening my skillset.

 ---